onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-07-25-2025.md

 **Done last sprint**

-* Published Surge Pricing FLIP
+* Surge Pricing FLIP internal review
 * Deep-dive into infused Tokens

 **This sprint**

-* Drive Surge Pricing FLIP disucssion.
+* Publish the Surge pricing FLIP and drive the discussion.
 * Continue work on infused tokens

 ---